 Combining Mushroom microdosing with other modalities

 Many microdosers are big believers in combining microdosing with other spiritual and healing practices.
-Microdosing mushrooms with engaging in these practices may have synergistic effects and enhance beneficial results.
+Microdosing mushrooms while engaging in these practices may have synergistic effects and enhance beneficial results.

 Yoga while microdosing is a great way to come back to your breath.
-Microdosing while doing yoga often could help you to have more body awareness by developing something called proprioception, which is the brain’s ability to consciously sense internal processes such as your heartbeat and breath.
-Plus, microdosing can increase flexibility in your muscles too!
+Microdosing while doing yoga often could help you have more body awareness by developing proprioception, which is the brain’s ability to consciously sense internal processes such as your heartbeat and breath.
+Plus, microdosing can increase flexibility in your muscles, too!

-Microdosing can help to open us up emotionally so that we can more effectively share our thoughts and feelings, and then process them in a healthy way.
-Microdosing either between or during talk therapy sessions may help us to be more present and to integrate the therapy into our daily lives more effectively.
+Microdosing can help open us up emotionally so that we can more effectively share our thoughts and feelings and then process them healthily.
+Microdosing between or during talk therapy sessions may help us be more present and integrate the therapy into our daily lives more effectively.

-Psilocybin mushrooms and meditation have similar effects on the brain when compared in FMRI brain scan studies.
-Many compare psychedelic states to those experienced in meditation, and vise versa, so it’s no wonder people started to combine these 2 powerful tools.
+Psilocybin mushrooms and meditation have similar effects on the brain when compared to FMRI brain scan studies.
+Many compare psychedelic states to those experienced in meditation and vise versa, so it’s no wonder people started to combine these 2 powerful tools.
 Many people report enhanced meditation practice when combining microdosing with mindfulness.